marbotte/sr_cce/extraction/viewExtraction.md

 **Objective**:

-To explore the opportunities that international peer collaboration in Global Climate Exchange gives $$internet platform, base of the intervention$$, we have analyzed how students develop their explanations about climate change issues over time
+To explore the opportunities that international peer collaboration in Global Climate Exchange gives ((internet platform, base of the intervention)), we have analyzed how students develop their explanations about climate change issues over time

 **Questions**: